 In 1870 Andrychów received its first rail connection.
 By the mid-1800s, the Industrial Revolution had reached Andrychów, together with an influx of Jewish settlers, for whom a synagogue was built in 1884.

 On 20 June 1893 large parts of the town were burned in a fire.

 Polska is full of history and the Polish are great lovers of knowledge of the past so you will find many museums in the country.

 Poland has a long history and has been an important trading route that has been invaded by many different groups over the past 1,000 years.
 Museums are a great way to explore the nations history about the inhabitants of the land in the past, their lives and customs.

 Some of the museums shown below may have an article about them here.
 Follow the link for the article.
-For the rest, if you see something you like or wish to know more about please contact the museum directly as we take the attitude that their own website will have more up to date details on what they offer than if we were to include it here.
+For the rest, if you see something you like or wish to know more about please contact the museum directly as I take the attitude that their own website will have more up to date details on what they offer than if I were to include it here.

 The intention of the owner is that everyone who visits the museum, he felt that the erstwhile owners of leaving home to their everyday work left open the door inviting us inside.